magnaball/magnaball.github.com/_posts/2015-08-18-magnaball-stats.markdown

 The number of tickets people want is: <strong>476</strong>

 Ticket count may not updated as frequently as map.
-Updated as of 2015-08-18 09:12:32
+Updated as of 2015-08-18 09:13:30 EST.

 At $225 a ticket, that would be <strong>$107100</strong> in GA tickets.